CE marking: Legal implications

 There are mechanisms in place to ensure that the CE marking is put on products correctly.
 Controlling products bearing CE marking is the responsibility of public authorities in member states, in cooperation with the European Commission.
 Citizens may contact national market surveillance authorities if the misuse of the CE marking is suspected or if a product's safety is questioned.

 In the UK, sale of any product that carries a CE mark that is not so approved, or outside the scope of approval is a specific offence under Section 1 of the Trade Descriptions Act 1968.
 The seller of such an article is as equally guilty as the manufacturer or importer.
 Ignorance as to the true status of the sold item is no defence against a prosecution (strict liability).
 Under the Act, the misrepresentation is that the sold item conforms to a specification that it does not or that there is no such specification to which it can conform.

 The procedures, measures and sanctions applying to counterfeiting of the CE marking vary according to the respective member state's national administrative and penal legislation.
 Depending on the seriousness of the crime, economic operators may be liable to a fine and, in some circumstances, imprisonment.
 However, if the product is not regarded as an imminent safety risk, the manufacturer may be given an opportunity to ensure that the product is in conformity with the applicable legislation before being forced to take the product off the market.

 Use in computer systems

 The mark does not have a Unicode code point.
 According to the Unicode principles, rendering the mark is a computer font design choice for the two ordinary upper-case letters, C and E, with a specific kerning arrangement.
-The exact geometry that constitutes the mark is provided in the vector graphics data of the Adobe Illustrator Artwork and Encapsulated PostScript files available from the European Commission.
+The exact geometry that constitutes the mark is provided in the vector graphics files available from the European Commission.